bkyoung/code-reviewer/docs/GITHUB_ACTION_SETUP.md

 - **gpt-4o**: ~$0.10-1.00 per review
 - **claude-3-5-haiku**: ~$0.01-0.05 per review
 - **claude-3-5-sonnet**: ~$0.05-0.50 per review

+**Note**: The tool generates all output formats (Markdown, JSON, SARIF) from a single review run, so you only pay for one API call per PR, not multiple.

 **Recommendations**:
 - Use cheaper models for routine PRs (`gpt-4o-mini`, `claude-3-5-haiku`)